betaflight/betaflight/docs/Sonar.md

 | ------------- | ------------- | ------------------- |
 | PB0 / RC7     | PB1 / RC8     | YES (3.3v input)    |

-Current meter cannot be used in conjunction sonar.
+Current meter cannot be used in conjunction with sonar.